helrond/songs/_posts/2024-05-28-hallucination.md

 It don't matter if it was faith or science
 Or drugs that got you there

+Believe in possibility
+The end of days
+Believe the lies that get you through
+Your darkest days

+Believe infinity
+The last word you will hear
+Believe in passing thoughts
+Hold on to memory

+Believe the way they make you feel
+But don't believe your eyes
+Believe that nothing lasts
+That you can still get higher

 <div class="chorus">
     Hallucination<br/>
     Seeing things that are not there<br/>